neilsimon/nd009t-capstone/doc/Report.md

 For the purposes of the K-Means algorithm, I created versions of the data with the required features ('Normalised Gold Return', 'Normalised Gold Return 2 day back 1', 'Normalised Gold Return 4 day back 3', 'Normalised Gold Return 8 day back 7', 'Var 16 day', 'Normalised S&P Return', 'Normalised S&P Return 2 day back 1', 'Normalised S&P Return 4 day back 3', 'Normalised S&P Return 8 day back 7', 'Var 16 day.1').
 This resulted in 10 features upon which the clustering algorithm would work.

-To create a K-Means endpoint, I used the sagemaker library KMeans and trained it on the training set for the desired number of clusters (K initially set to 4).
+To create a K-Means endpoint, I used the SageMaker library KMeans and trained it on the training set for the desired number of clusters (K initially set to 4).
 With the resulting model, I deployed a predictor endpoint and used that to get the clusters for each of the training and testing rows.
 I added this additional cluster information to the training and testing data for use with the Tabular Predictor.

 To train the Tabular Predictors, I used an AutoGluon auto-ml setup derived from the AutoGluon SageMaker tutorials (Cloud Training with AWS SageMaker, n.d) and (Deploying AutoGluon Models with AWS SageMaker, n.d).
 These referenced a code repository from which the remaining code for training and deploying Tabular Predictors is derived (https://github.com/aws/amazon-sagemaker-examples/tree/master/advanced_functionality/autogluon-tabular-containers).
 The script was significantly modified to make it suitable for both training and predicting (https://github.com/neilsimon/nd009t-capstone/blob/main/scripts/hpo.py).